rgc99/irrigation_unlimited/README.md

 ### Service `adjust_time`

 Adjust the run times.
 Calling this service will override any previous adjustment i.e. it will *not* make adjustments on adjustments.
+For example, if the scheduled duration is 30 minutes calling percent: 150 will make it 45 minutes then calling percent 200 will make it 60 minutes.
 Must have one and only one of `actual`, `percentage`, `increase`, `descrease` or `reset`.

 #### Tip